mcharouk/aws/DevelopingOnAWS/Synopsis.md

 # Module 10 : Gateway

-* Difference between HTTP API and REST API
+* [Difference between HTTP API and REST API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html).
+To resume, HTTP API is more basic but cheaper
+  * no WAF integration
+  * no Edge location (only regional)
+  * no X-Ray tracing
+  * no request validation / request body transformation
+  * no cache
+  * no canary release
+  * no api keys, no quotas, no throttling
 * Etudier comment fonctionnent les websockets de manière macro sur l'API Gateway
 * API Gateway swagger extensions